-- Loaner Chromebooks may be issued to students when they leave their Chromebook for repair at the office after completing a Technology Repair Form. - If repair is needed due to malicious damage, the school may refuse to provide a loaner Chromebook. - Repaired Chromebooks will end up with the original factory image as first received.
+- Loaner Chromebooks may be issued to students when they leave their Chromebooks for repair at the office. - If repair is needed due to malicious damage, the school may refuse to provide a loaner Chromebook. - Repaired Chromebooks will end up with the original factory image as first received.
 It is important that students keep their school data synced to cloud drives so documents and class projects will not be lost.
-Personal information that cannot be replaced should be kept at home on an external storage device. - Students and parents will be charged for Chromebook damage that is a result of misuse or abusive handling.
-Parents will be billed for parts and labor. - Students and parents will cover any and all accidental damage, loss, or theft of the loaner Chromebook.
+Personal information that cannot be replaced should be kept at home on an external storage device. - Students and parents will be charged for Chromebook parts and labor. - Students and parents will cover any and all accidental damage, loss, or theft of the loaner Chromebook.